niklas-enns/message-broker/README.md

 ## Division of Labour

-When all nodes would deliver all messages to all of their clients, a message that gets submitted to the cluster, would be delivered multiple times, because all messages are replicated within the cluster.
-As messages should be delivered ( ideally) exactly once within a consumer group, a new question arises: which messages should a node deliver to its clients?
+With replication, messages are copied to all nodes within the cluster.
+But only a single one of these nodes should deliver a message to a client.
+Therefore, some kind of logic is needed to clarify which node should distribute which messages to clients.

 Based on modular hashing, every node is able to determine if it should distribute a message or not.
 For example, in a cluster with three distributor nodes, node N1 will be responsible for distributing all messages whose hashcode mod